Power-SLIC: Fast Superpixel Segmentations by Diagrams: Overview of our Approach

-Superpixel algorithms need to find the right balance between the contradictory properties of good boundary adherence and regularity.
-Motivated by improving regularity properties of superpixels, we propose a new superpixel generation method.
-We borrow the assignment step from SLIC (simple linear iterative clustering)~\cite{slicpaper} to obtain possibly non-connected groups of pixels, which typically have a high boundary adherence but very fuzzy boundaries.
-In contrast to SLIC's post-processing, which guarantees connected superpixels, we use a fundamentally different approach for this step.
-We compute a so-called generalized balanced power diagram (GBPD) based on the spatial Mahalanobis distance determined for every previously obtained group of pixels.
-The cells of the GBPD will be the resulting superpixels.
-As a computation of the GBPDs can be time consuming, we achieve a competitive running time by solving an approximate version.
+We borrow the initialization \& assignment step from SLIC (Simple Linear Iterative Clustering)~\cite{slicpaper} to obtain possibly non-connected groups of pixels, which typically have a high boundary adherence but fuzzy boundaries.
+In contrast to SLIC's post-processing, which guarantees connected superpixels, we compute a generalized balanced power diagram (GBPD) based on the spatial Mahalanobis distance determined for every previously obtained group of pixels.
+The cells of the GBPD will ultimately be the resulting superpixels.
+As the computation of GBPDs can be time-consuming, we approximate it to achieve a competitive running time.
+A high-level visualization of Power-SLIC is illustrated in \cref{fig:power-slic-flow-chart}.

-Several aspects of this approach are worth noting.
-On the one hand, we remark that GBPDs are generalizations of Voronoi diagrams.
-As their cell boundaries can be described by polynomials of maximum degree~2 they allow more flexibility over the Voronoi approach.
-On the other hand, restricting the degree of the polynomials to~2 can be viewed as a regularization step for noisy images resulting in smooth cell boundaries.

-However, there are also several additional advantages of the diagram approach compared to SLIC's post-processing.
-First, the diagram is computed globally and hence does not suffer from unfavorable local decisions.
-Second, the diagram cells are obtained from the non-empty superpixels of SLIC's assignment phase.
-Their total numbers will therefore be equal to the number of sampled centers, except for the rare cases where SLIC's assignment step outputs an empty component.
-This allows a finer control over the number of superpixels in comparison to SLIC.
-Third, the representation of superpixels by the parameters of their diagram cells is resolution-independent and hence superpixels for high-resolution images can be obtain from low-resolution versions improving the speed of the algorithm.
-Moreover, it is possible to extract geometric parameters directly from the diagram representation.

-It has been noted several times, for instance in \cite{superpixelnoise, noisepaper2, superpixelcomp}, that the performance of state-of the art superpixel algorithms degrades severely due to noise, particularly additive white Gaussian noise.

-To address this issue,~\cite{noiserobustSLIC} proposes a Mahalanobis-based $k$-means variant (NR-SLIC).
-The Mahalanobis distance is also used in \cite{GaussianMixture} and \cite{anisotropicsuperpixel}, which introduce a Gaussian mixture model (GMMSP) and a unimodular Gaussian generative model, respectively.

-In contrast to our approach, these papers make no explicit use of diagrams.
-Common to them is that Mahalanobis distances are considered for both the spatial and the color part of the pixels.
-Their clusterings in 5D can be viewed as resulting from 5-dimensional GBPDs.
-Their spatial cell boundaries, as projections from 5D into 2D, are, however, rather irregular; see~\cref{fig:algorithm_comparison} for GMMSP and NR-SLIC.
-Our approach, on the other hand, utilizes the Mahalanobis distance only for the spatial part of the pixels.
-This results in 2-dimensional GBPDs with smooth, quadratic cell boundaries.